pantheon-systems/documentation/source/content/guides/account-mgmt/account/03-workspace.md

   - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/migrate-manual).
 For information about migrating a site from a competitor, or other migration scenarios, refer to [Migrate Sites to Pantheon](/guides/guided/) on our [Get Started](/get-started) page.

-- **Team:** Create a new workspace.
+- **Team*:** Create a new workspace.

 - **Autopilot:** [Autopilot](/guides/autopilot) is Visual Regression Testing (VRT) for every WordPress and Drupal Site within your workspace.

 - **Support:** View details of an open support request or create a new support request.
 Our chat-based support is available 24-hours a day.

-- **Custom Upstreams:** Create a new workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
+- **Custom Upstreams*:** Create a new workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
 Custom Upstreams allow you to use an external repository as a template for your site.

 - **Settings:** Modify the workspace name, logo, billing information, and if your Organization is configured for it, billing terms and instructions for your team.

+* Not available in Personal Workspaces.

 <Alert title="Note" type="info" >